Tooth Extractions

 However, there are other reasons for tooth extraction including, extra teeth growing in that are blocking others, baby teeth that haven’t fallen out in time for the permanent teeth to come in, braces, wisdom teeth that are commonly removed or medical reasons.

-• When and why are wisdom teeth removed?
+When and why are wisdom teeth removed?

 Wisdom teeth are the very last teeth to develop, and they grow in the very back of the mouth.
 In most cases, you will start to feel these teeth emerge when you are in your late teens or early twenties.
 Almost everyone has these teeth removed.
 Many common reasons for their removal include: Inadequate space for the teeth to erupt in the mouth, difficult access to properly clean these teeth, inflammation of the gums around wisdom teeth, abnormal angulations of these teeth which can result in complications for the second molars, and severe infections that if occur can cause swelling of the airway and suffocation.
 Generally the risks of maintaining these teeth outweigh the benefits of maintaining them, so it is recommended to the majority of people to have them removed.

-4. Inquire about any medicines you’re taking to ensure they don’t interact with the healing process.
+4. Consult your doctor about the medicines you’re taking to make sure they don’t interfere with the healing process.

-5. Use proper oral hygiene to keep your mouth clean and consider an antibacterial mouthwash.
+5. Maintain proper oral hygiene by keeping your mouth clean and considering the use of an antibacterial mouthwash.

 6. Follow your doctor’s instructions on proper oral care to improve recovery time.